vestrel00/contacts-android/docs/groups/update-groups.md

 ## Groups and duplicate titles

-The Contacts Provider allows multiple groups with the same title (case-sensitive comparison) belonging to the same account to exist.
-In older versions of Android, the native Contacts app allows the creation of new groups with existing titles.
+The Contacts Provider allows multiple groups with the same title (case-sensitive comparison) belonging to the same (nullable) account to exist.
+In older versions of Android, the AOSP Contacts app allows the creation of new groups with existing titles.
 In newer versions, duplicate titles are not allowed.
 Therefore, this library does not allow for duplicate titles.

 ## Executing the update